 Professor - Arthur Andersen Chair in Accounting

-Gerald J. Lobo holds the Arthur Andersen Chair in Accounting and is professor of accounting at the C. T. Bauer College of Business at the University of Houston.
+Gerald J. Lobo holds the Arthur Andersen Chair of Accounting and is Professor of Accounting at the C. T. Bauer College of Business at the University of Houston.
 He has also served as chair of the Department of Accountancy & Taxation at the Bauer College.
 Prior to joining the University of Houston, he was the George E. Bennett Professor of Accounting, chair of the Department of Accounting, and director of the George E. Bennett Research Center at Syracuse University, and on the faculty of the University of Wisconsin - Madison.
-He has also been a visiting professor at The University of Michigan, McMaster University,INSEAD, Singapore Management University, Indian School of Business, Great Lakes Institute of Management, Sogang University, SungKyunKwan University, and Xiamen University, and a visiting research scholar at Chinese University of Hong Kong, City University of Hong Kong, Hong Kong Polytechnic University, Fudan University, Sun Yat-sen University, National Chengchi University, and Zhongnan University.
-Dr. Lobo holds a PhD from The University of Michigan, an MBA from McMaster University, and a B.Tech with honors from the Indian Institute of Technology, Bombay.
+Professor Lobo has also been a visiting professor at The University of Michigan, McMaster University,INSEAD, Singapore Management University, Indian School of Business, Great Lakes Institute of Management, Sogang University, SungKyunKwan University, and Xiamen University, and a visiting research scholar at Chinese University of Hong Kong, City University of Hong Kong, Hong Kong Polytechnic University, Fudan University, Sun Yat-sen University, National Chengchi University, and Zhongnan University.
+Professor Lobo holds a PhD from The University of Michigan, an MBA from McMaster University, and a B.Tech with honors from the Indian Institute of Technology, Bombay.

-Professor Lobo has published more than fifty research papers in many leading journals, including The Accounting Review, Journal of Accounting Research, Contemporary Accounting Research, Review of Accounting Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Accounting, Auditing, & Finance, Journal of Business Finance & Accounting, Journal of Accounting and Public Policy, Journal of Business Research, Decision Sciences, and International Journal of Forecasting.
+Professor Lobo has published more than one hundred research papers in many leading journals, including The Accounting Review, Journal of Accounting Research, Contemporary Accounting Research, Review of Accounting Studies, Journal of Financial Economics, Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Accounting, Auditing, & Finance, Journal of Business Finance & Accounting, Journal of Accounting and Public Policy, Auditing: A Journal of Practice & Theory, Journal of International Business Studies, Journal of Business Ethics, Decision Sciences, and International Journal of Forecasting.

 Professor Lobo teaches financial accounting, financial statement analysis and valuation, and capital markets research.
 He has taught at the undergraduate, masters and doctoral levels, and in executive programs at University of Houston, Syracuse University and University of Wisconsin - Madison, and has served as a consultant to industry.
 He received the LeRoy and Lucille Melcher Faculty Excellence in Research Award from the C.T.
-Bauer College of Business at University of Houston in 2010 and the MBA Outstanding Faculty Award from Syracuse University's School of Management in 1999.
+Bauer College of Business at University of Houston in 2010 and 2019, and the MBA Outstanding Faculty Award from the School of Management at Syracuse University in 1999.

 - The Impact of Mandatory IFRS Adoption on IPOs in Global Capital Markets, (with Hyun A. Hong and Mingyi Hung), The Accounting Review, July 2014.